 From Baptist to Orthodox: My Journey of Faith

 This interview was conducted between two friends—one formerly a Southern Baptist, the other—the interviewer—currently a member of that denomination.
-Brian Davidson and Gabe Martini both studied at the same Baptist seminary, where the interviewer now works as a Ph.D. candidate.
-Martini is now an Orthodox Christian, with his own blog on the Orthodox faith.
+Brian Davidson and Vincent Gabriel both studied at the same Baptist seminary, where the interviewer now works as a Ph.D. candidate.
+Gabriel is now an Orthodox Christian, with his own blog on the Orthodox faith.

 —The common parlance seems to be “converted.”
 Most Orthodox Christians I know who did not grow up in the Church refer to themselves as “converts.”
 In a true sense, however, being an Orthodox Christian is all about a continual conversion to Christ.
 Therefore, everyone is a convert, and we all continue to “convert” as God works on our hearts and as we seek to be sanctified and transformed into a true image and likeness of Christ.